wiclifflocka/ai_trading_agent/README.md

 Install the required dependencies: bash

-pip install pybit numpy pandas keras
+pip install pybit tensorflow numpy

 Configuration
 Update the API_KEY and API_SECRET in main.py with your Bybit testnet API credentials: